ADHD Supergirls

 ADHD vs autism isn't always clear cut.
 In girls, sometimes it's hard to tell if it's ADHD or autism.
 Learn more about decoding the difference in your daughter here.

-What are the Symptoms of ADHD in Girls?
+My Daughters’ Symptoms of ADHD in Girls

-What are the Symptoms of Autism in Girls?
+The Symptoms of Autism in Girls

 autism or adhd girls

 Autistic girls are are fascinating subject.
-Currently, autisim is diagnosed in boys in a ratio of anywhere between 16 to 1 and 68 to 1.
+Currently, autism is diagnosed in boys in a ratio of anywhere between 16 to 1 and 68 to 1.
 But, as the linked resource suggests, this ratio is far more likely to be 3 to 1 or 2 to 1 once gender differences are accounted for.

 This means that for every girl diagnosed with autism, there are anywhere between 15 and 67 undiagnosed autistic girls out there who have to learn how to deal with their symptoms on their own.